|Did someone pan this nugget from a stream using a gold pan? Nope - I picked this out of the back (roof) of a lead-zinc|

 |While panning for gold, one often sees curious bystanders.|

 When I was a geologist working in Wyoming, I visited hobby dredgers in the Douglas Creek district in the Medicine Bow Mountains to see what they were finding in their black sands.
-While observing the dredgers, I noticed the trout played with their suction hoses as they kicked up sand, mud, and nutrients: if you want to see a school of fish, you will always find them around these hobby dredges.
+While observing the dredgers, I noticed the trout played with their suction hoses as they kicked up sand, mud, and nutrients: if you want to see a school of fish, you will always find them around hobby dredges.
 And it doesn’t take a genius to realize that when it rains, or during periodic flash floods, or during spring runoff from snow melt, Mother Nature dumps more dirt and mud into the creek than a million hobby dredgers could ever.
-Even so, prospectors are always blamed for environmental damage from naive regulators whether real or imagined.
-I found that nearly every regulator in Wyoming was either a member of an environmentalist group antipathetic to mining and the American way of life, or already had their minds made up.
+Even so, prospectors are blamed for environmental damage from naive regulators whether real or imagined.
+I found that nearly every regulator in Wyoming was either a member of an environmentalist group antipathetic to mining and the American way of life, and only a few were really helpful.
 One of the worse bastions of radical environmentalists was in the forest service.
-Why are all of these people so dead set against others enjoying their lives and making a little money?

 At one location on Douglas Creek, a prospector displayed gold in a pan.
 The gold was nice, but my eye was drawn to a small, rounded pyrope garnet.
 Diamond prospectors use pyrope as a guide to diamond deposits, since most erode from kimberlite pipes.

 My field assistant and I had identified some cryptovolcanic structures upstream from this find on Douglas Creek and we wondered if these were unusual structures were the source of the pyrope garnets.
 Cryptovolcanic structures are circular structures with distinct vegetation anomalies similar to many known diamond deposits in the region.